 If you are looking for more men’s crochet gift ideas, check out 10 Modern Father’s Day Crochet Gift Ideas – Free Patterns.

-For even more pattern inspiration, check out my 10 Free Crochet Scarf Patterns for Beginners.
+For even more pattern inspiration, check out these:

 I also send out free and super fun crochet newsletter.
 It is bursting at the seams with lots of free crochet patterns, tutorials and round ups.
 I also share super exclusive discounts on my latest crochet pattern PDFs.
 If you do not want to miss out on lots of crochet goodies, sign up via the form below!